ramblam/Human_Guided_Co_Manipulation/README.md

-# Human_Guided_Co_Manipulation (IN PROGRESS)
+# Human Guided Co-Manipulation of Carbon Fiber Plies
 This repository contains our implementation and example clips of the experiments performed for the paper "Human-Guided Co-Manipultion of Carbon Fiber Plies".
 The implemetation consists of three main parts: control, (wrist) detection, and verbal communication (both speech recognition and TTS).
 The implementation of those can be found from the corresponding directories.
-To keep the main README manageable in size, more information and instructions on how to run those can be found within those subfolders.
+To keep the main README manageable in size, more information and instructions on how to run those can be found within the subfolders.

 ## Experiments
 As explained in more detail in the paper, five different control methods for co-manipulation of carbon fiber ply were tested and compared both with and without an obstacle in the scene: